-RANK: PROFESSOR JK OVERALL APPRAISAL SCORE RANGE RESEARCH TEACHING & LEARNING MANAGEMENT & LEADERSHIP PUBLIC & PROFESSIONAL SERVICE (INCLUDING SOCIAL RESPONSIVENESS) High performance 8 to 10 Has international reputation as active expert in field.
+SCORE RANGE SCHOLARSHIP TEACHING & LEARNING MANAGEMENT & LEADERSHIP PUBLIC & PROFESSIONAL SERVICE (INCLUDING SOCIAL RESPONSIVENESS) High 8 performance 8 to 10 Has international reputation as active expert in field.
 Is making regular, major contributions to knowledge of outstanding quality.
-The following activities will be recognised in determining whether a staff member has achieved at this level: • papers in top-ranked international academic journals • strong international academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers • keynote addresses at international research conferences • invitations to present research papers at overseas universities • regular citation and review • is a leader of a research group • recipient of awards for contributions to knowledge • attracts leaders in the discipline to UCT • has produced either a major research monograph or a major series of research articles and/or reports Excellent teacher.
-Evidence includes: major contributions to undergraduate and/or postgraduate teaching student evaluations, external and collegial reviews are good provides leadership in curriculum design and development research interests reflected in teaching and in postgraduate supervision is in demand as masters and doctoral supervisor, and is good supervisor acts regularly as external examiner at undergraduate and postgraduate levels recipient of teaching awards Has contributed substantially to major leadership and/or administration roles at course, Department, Faculty and/or University level, appropriate to Professor.
-Has made outstanding contributions, based on his/her academic skills, to bodies outside the University, e.g. office bearer in professional society or editor of journals or actively involved in extension activities; has applied scholarly knowledge and academic skills to preparation of important policy or professional reports; has applied scholarly knowledge and academic skills to high-level consulting work; has importantly facilitated the professional or consulting opportunities of junior staff.
-Other examples of activities/outputs that will be recognised include: policy documents for public bodies, companies and civil society agencies; publications resulting from consultation to a profession closely linked to the candidate's field of study; professional and private work based on the staff member's academic skills and which contributes to scholarship authorship of textbooks
+The following activities will be recognised in determining whether a staff member has achieved at this level: papers in top-ranked international academic journals strong international academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers keynote addresses at international research conferences invitations to present research papers at overseas universities regular citation and review is a leader of a research group recipient of awards for contributions to knowledge attracts leaders in the discipline to UCT has produced either a major research monograph or a major series of research articles and/or reports The following activities do not necessarily constitute a contribution to knowledge.
+It is the staff member's responsibility to explain how the activity in his/her case contributes to knowledge.
+This will need to be confirmed by the HOC, and, in the case of applicants for promotion and/or awards, the SR (if applicable) and FPRC (see sections 6 &amp; 7 of the guidelines): policy documents for public bodies, companies and civil society agencies; publications resulting from consultation to a profession closely linked to the candidate's field of study; professional and private work based on the staff member's academic skills and which contributes to scholarship in the College authorship of textbooks assisting junior staff in making contributions to scholarship in the College Excellent teacher.
+Evidence includes: major contributions to undergraduate and/or postgraduate teaching student evaluations, external and collegial reviews are good provides leadership in curriculum design and development scholarship interests reflected in teaching and in postgraduate supervision is in demand as masters and doctoral supervisor, and is good supervisor acts regularly as external examiner at undergraduate levels recipient of teaching awards Has contributed substantially to major leadership and/or administration roles at course, College, Faculty and/or University level, appropriate to Professor.
+Has made outstanding contributions, based on his/her academic skills, to bodies outside the University, e.g. office bearer in professional society, or editor of journals or actively involved with historically disadvantaged Universities or other extension activities, as well as assisting junior staff in making contributions to public and professional service.